-Day 7: Beijing
+DAY 7: BEIJING

 Walk across the lengths of Tiananmen Square and into the magnificent Forbidden City.
-Soak up the harmonious ambience of the Temple of Heaven where you can watch or take part in, an outdoor dance class.
+Soak up the harmonious ambience of the Temple of Heaven where you can watch, or take part in, an outdoor dance class.
+You will spend approximately six hours sightseeing today predominately on foot.
 This evening enjoy a Chinese acrobatic show.

-Sightseeing at Tiananmen Square and the Forbidden City will involve approximately 3-4 hours on foot.
-This afternoon you will spend approximately two hours on foot at the Temple of Heaven.
-The Forbidden City is closed on Mondays due to maintenance.
-If this day of touring falls on a Monday, your touring in Beijing will be re-arranged so that the Forbidden City is visited on an alternative day.
-Please remember to bring your passport with you when visiting the Forbidden City for security check.
+The Forbidden City is closed on Mondays.
+If this day of touring falls on a Monday, your touring in Beijing will be switched round so that the Forbidden City is visited on an alternative day.